linux-system-roles/network/contributing.md

 Before starting to contribute, make sure you have the basic git configuration: Your name and email.
 This will be useful when signing your contributions.
-The following commands will set your global name and email, althought you can change it later for every repo:
+The following commands will set your global name and email, although you can change it later for every repo:

 ```bash
 git config --global user.name "Jane Doe"